 Provably Fair

-At Last One Standing, every outcome is generated by a hardware-seeded Mersenne Twister and committed before any player makes a prediction.
+At Knockout, every outcome is generated by a hardware-seeded Mersenne Twister and committed before any player makes a prediction.
 Every round is independently verifiable.

 How Our RNG Works

-Our system uses a two-layer architecture: a GKM (Gaming Key Module) hardware device provides true random entropy to seed a Mersenne Twister (MT19937), producing statistically uniform outcomes that neither the platform nor any player can predict or manipulate.
+Our system uses a two-layer architecture: a Cloud HSM (Hardware Security Module) provides true random entropy to seed a Mersenne Twister (MT19937), producing statistically uniform outcomes that neither the platform nor any player can predict or manipulate.

-At the start of each round, a GKM hardware module generates true random bits from physical noise — no software entropy source is used.
+At the start of each round, a Cloud HSM generates true random bits from physical noise — no software entropy source is used.
 These bits seed the Mersenne Twister for that round.

 Pre-Round SHA-256 Commitment